Skip to Content

 J

-Jinya Ramen Bar – Although kids don’t eat for free here, they will eat like kings and queens for less than $15.
-The regular kids’ meal includes Jinya chicken ramen with spinach and corn, chashu rice, crispy chicken, french fries, an orange, candy, and vanilla ice cream.
+Jinya Ramen Bar — Although kids don’t eat for free here, they will eat like kings and queens for a reasonable price.
+The regular kids’ meal includes Jinya chicken ramen with spinach and corn, chashu rice, crispy chicken, French fries, an orange, candy, and vanilla ice cream.
 There’s also a vegan kids’ meal.

 K